0xf0xy/Write-ups/THM/Lo-Fi/Lo-Fi.md

 ## 🧠 Intro
 Welcome to **Lo-Fi**!
 In this room, we’re going to get comfy with **LFI (Local File Inclusion)**, a vulnerability that allows attackers to include files from the local server.

-*"Get into the Lo-Fi vibe and deploy your machine! 🎧"*
+*Get into the Lo-Fi vibe and deploy your machine!* 🎧

 <br>